On this page you will find important information about:

 You must bring your Heriot Watt University ID Card to all examinations.
 If you do not have your HWU ID card you must bring alternative photo ID.
 When you sit an examination at any of our campuses your identity is checked against your photo ID card to ensure that the right person is sitting the right exam.
 If, for any reason, you have a face covering you will be expected to remove the covering for University staff to verify your identity.
 You will be able to request that someone of the same gender undertakes the check in a private space.

 You must be present at the exam venue 15 minutes before the published time.
 You will not be permitted to enter the exam venue 30 minutes or more after the start of the exam.
-You should contact your school/student office as soon as possible.
+You should speak to an invigilator who will advise you further.

 Entry to the exam venue is not permitted until instructions to enter have been given.